sozodev/toasty/README.md

-Blank Intel XDK and Apache Cordova Project
+Toasty Intel XDK and Apache Cordova Project
 ==========================================

 See [LICENSE.md](<LICENSE.md>) for license terms and conditions.